KanwiNeko/compxclib/README.md

 *but why not use one of the many libraries out there?* compxclib has unique features that make using complex numbers a *breeze*.
 ### Inspiration
+The reason I started working on this library was that I'm in love with complex algebra and I wanted to have a simple-to-use tool in order to create interesting and aesthetically pleasing simulations.
 ### Tools used
+The library was built using [Gradle][Gradle], the graphics in this document were made using [Processing][Processing] and the IDE used to code the library was [IntelliJ IDEA][Idea], other tools used were [Shadow Jar][ShadowJar] and [Jetbrains Kotlin][Kotlin]
 ## Getting Started
 ### Prerequisites
 ### Installation